yunboouyang/VBDP/README.md

 ##Description
 This package is aimed to estimate sparse Gaussian sequence and construct linear classifier based on this empirical Bayes estimator.
-To estimate Gaussian sequence, this package uses Dirichlet process mixture model to estimate the prior.
+To estimate Gaussian sequence, this package uses Dirichlet process mixture model to estimate the prior and then calculate posterior mean or posterior mean with posterior probability thresholding.

 ##Example